THE KEY WEST SOLARES HILL INTERVIEW

 Rapacious developers and ruthless scammers have awoken some kind of beast off Key West, a skeleton-clad voodoo assassin and executioner.
 Both the destroyers of marine life as well as the defenders of America's only continental reef are all swept up in a torrent of horrors, with everyone dreading being the killer's next victim.
 At the end of hurricane season is a final and dramatic explosion of fear and rage.

 Deep background: Thomas Sanchez is a descendant of cattlemen dating back four generations in California to the 19th-century Gold Rush.
 He was born days after his father was killed at the age of 21 in the Battle of Tarawa during World War II.
 He's been awarded a Guggenheim Fellowship and is a Chevalier of France's Ordre des Arts et des Lettres.
-He is also the director of a documentary on the life of Jack Garfein, an Actors Studio legend and the survivor of 11 concentration camps.
+He also developed as director/ producer a feature film documentary on the life of Jack Garfein, an Actors Studio legend and the survivor of 11 concentration camps.

 Solares Hill: Was there a particular event or idea that was the genesis of "American Tropic?"